|

 Parish Choir

-• The choir sings at the 11:15am mass September to Pentecost, adjourning during summer.
+• The choir serves the 11:15am mass September to Pentecost, adjourning during summer.
 The choir is open to a wide age range but tends toward high school and older.
 We seek to expand in every voice type.
-Please see Choir Flyer.
-We are also recruiting for a professional schola cantorum which will sing at the second 4pm Vigil mass of the month, September to May.
-Please see Schola Flyer.
+Please see Choir Flyer

 • Rehearsals are Thursday 7-8:30pm, and closer to Christmas and Easter, 7-9pm.